Our office embraces an interdisciplinary approach to preparing creative solutions.

 David Wong, Architect AIBC

-Vancouver born David Wong began his career as a member of the original city of Vancouver planning department team that transformed Vancouver's Central Business District into an internationally recognized urban model.
-A background as a Biologist has helped him lead his office in sustainable design – including some of Asia's first green buildings; Metro Vancouver Fraser Valley's first LEED Gold building; private residences; destination health & wellness resorts throughout our world.
+Vancouver born David Wong began his career as a member of the original city of Vancouver planning team that transformed the city's Central Business District into an internationally recognized urban model.
+A background as a biologist has helped him lead his office in sustainable design – including some of Asia's first green buildings; Metro Vancouver Fraser Valley's first LEED Gold building; private residences, destination health & wellness resorts.
+The office now advocates healthy First Nations housing and community building projects.

-David is also a best selling author of the graphic novel, Escape to Gold Mountain.
-He was named by the Vancouver Sun as one of BC's "100 influential Chinese-Canadians" and as one of "Vancouver's Leading Lights in Green Design".
-He is a recipient of a Queen Elizabeth II Diamond Jubilee Medal and was one of 57 distinguished Canadians inducted as an Honorary Witness by the Truth and Reconciliation Commission of Canada.
+David is also the best selling author of the graphic novel, Escape to Gold Mountain and was named by the Vancouver Sun as one of BC's "100 influential Chinese-Canadians", and as one of "Vancouver's Leading Lights in Green Design".
+A recipient of a Queen Elizabeth II Diamond Jubilee Medal, David was one of 57 distinguished Canadians inducted as an Honorary Witness by the Truth and Reconciliation Commission of Canada in 2013.

 Jim Lehto, Planner MAUD, Harvard